jensbambauer/seriale/site/content/program-neu.md

                       datetime: 2026-06-12
                       time: 11:30 | 11:30am
                       type: workshop
                       details: "A practical conversation on how to design and implement a content strategy that truly fits each platform.
 We will explore how to identify the right channels, adapt messaging for different audiences, and show how to create content that performs.
-During this workshop, we will highlight current trends, best practices, and actionable steps to elevate your digital presence."
+During this workshop, we will highlight current trends, best practices, and actionable steps to elevate your digital presence.<br/><br/>by registration (free entry)"
                       speaker:
                         - name: Sara Mauleón
                           link: sara-mauleón